 How Thickness Dictates Amps, Speed, and Air

-As steel gets thicker, you must scale amperage, travel speed, and air pressure to maintain a stable arc and clean kerf.
+As steel gets thicker, scale amperage, travel speed, and air pressure to maintain a stable arc and clean kerf.

-Match output to material properties: thin 24GA mild steel starts near 0.35 amps and ~55 IPM; as thickness rises, increase current and reduce IPM.
-For 1/2 inch, target roughly 50 amps and slow near 1.2 IPM.
+Match output to material properties.
+Thin 24GA mild steel starts near 0.35 amps and ~55 IPM.
+As thickness increases, raise current and reduce IPM.
+For 1/2 inch, target roughly 50 amps at ~1.2 IPM.

 Match output to material: start near 0.35 amps at 24GA; 1/2 inch needs ~50 amps at ~1.2 IPM.

-Use cutting techniques that keep arc energy density consistent: raise air pressure from about 0.35 MPa (55 PSI) on thin sheet upward as thickness grows to clear dross and cool consumables.
+Use cutting techniques that keep arc energy density consistent.
+Raise air pressure from about 0.35 MPa (55 PSI) on thin sheet upward as thickness grows.
+This helps clear dross and cool consumables.

-Maintain dry, filtered air and ground securely before cutting.
+Always maintain dry, filtered air and secure ground before cutting.

 Steel Thickness-to-Amperage Reference Chart

 Use this thickness-to-amperage chart to set a safe, effective baseline before fine-tuning.
-Match material thickness to initial current, then validate arc stability, kerf width, and dross.
+Match material thickness to initial current, then check arc stability, kerf width, and dross.

-Respect material considerations: conductivity, surface coatings, and joint design affect amperage demand.
+Consider material factors.
+Conductivity, surface coatings, and joint design affect amperage demand.

 Procedure: